How to Drop Out of High School and Still Succeed in Life

 How to Drop Out of High School (Without Regretting It Later)

 Few people would ever recommend making this decision.
 And that includes people who have already dropped out.
-In fact, a nationwide survey of high school dropouts indicates that over 70 percent of them would choose to finish school if they could go back and do things all over again.7 That says a lot.
+In fact, the Bill & Melinda Gates Foundation survey of high school dropouts indicates that over 70 percent of them would choose to finish school if they could go back and do things all over again.
+That says a lot.

 But you don't need a lecture.
 You have your own reasons for considering this path.
 And maybe you've already pursued it and just need some extra guidance to help you move forward from where you are right now.